 You can bring technology with you to assist your coaching (for example a headset and earpiece), but this is not compulsory.
 You must provide your own technology equipment should you wish to use it.

 The assessment for this section should last approximately 60 minutes.
-10 minutes to set up your pole exercises, your coaching session should last 35-40 minutes, and an additional 10 minutes allowed for discussion with the assessor.
+10 minutes for a course walk, your coaching session should last 35-40 minutes, and an additional 10 minutes allowed for discussion with the assessor.